FaizanUllahDev/maidcc/README.md

 Maidcc is a new Flutter project that provides a platform for users to connect with and hire maids for cleaning services.

-But my task was to built Task Management App
+But my task was to build the Task Management App

 # **Getting Started**